 Build a song in GarageBand for iPad

-Tracks view is organized into horizontal rows called tracks.
+Tracks view is organised into horizontal rows called tracks.
 Each track contains the recordings of one Touch Instrument, which appear as rectangular regions.
 To the left of each track is a header with an icon for that track’s Touch Instrument.
-You can add, reorder, duplicate, and delete tracks, and control the sound of a track in several ways.
+You can add, reorder, duplicate and delete tracks, and control the sound of a track in several ways.
 You can also edit regions in a variety of ways to build your song arrangement.

 At the top of the screen is a ruler that shows bars and beats.
 The left edge of each region aligns with the bar or beat on the ruler to show where it starts playing.
 The playhead is a vertical line that moves across the ruler as the song plays, showing the part currently playing.
 You can move the playhead to hear a different part of the song.

-Each song has a tempo, key, and time signature that last for the entire song.
-You can change these song settings, turn the count-in on or off, and change the metronome sound.
+Each song has a tempo, key and time signature that last for the entire song.
+You can change these song settings, turn the count-in on or off and change the metronome sound.

 The following sections give more information about specific tasks for building a song in GarageBand: